lordoferos/webtweeter/README.md

 # webtweeter
 Use a list of links to create customized tweets.
+You have to have a Twitter Developer account.
 I have stored my links in the text file below: https://github.com/lordoferos/dulinks/blob/master/dulinks.txt

 1. Sample tweet 1